 Damages available in most personal injury cases are compensatory.
 In other words, they are intended to put an accident victim in the position in which they would have been had the accident not happened.
 These economic and non-economic damages may include treatment costs, medical mileage, lost wages, household services, medical devices, medication, therapy bills, pain and suffering, lost enjoyment of life, and mental anguish.
 Generally, noneconomic or general damages are more subjective and may be very different depending on the specific plaintiff and accident.

 To recover damages in most personal injury cases, you will need to establish negligence.
 This means that you will need to prove by a preponderance of the evidence the defendant’s duty, a breach of duty, causation, and damages.
 All of these elements must be established.

 The facts needed to support the required elements are based on the circumstances.
 For example, in a car accident case, a defendant may breach the duty to use reasonable care by texting while driving or failing to stop at a stop sign, thereby crashing into the plaintiff.
 As another example, in a slip and fall case, a grocery store may breach its duty to keep its premises reasonably safe for customers by failing to clean up spills, thereby causing injuries to a shopper.

 Brain injuries are serious.
 Folsom brain injury lawyer Travis G. Black worked for the insurance industry and served as a police officer before establishing his own firm.
 He now wields his knowledge of these industries in the service of his clients.
-You should consult Black & DePaoli. if you need a car accident attorney or guidance in any other personal injury claim.
+You should consult The Law Office of Black & DePaoli, PC if you need a car accident attorney or guidance in any other personal injury claim.